cutecatfann/Cloud-Based-Web-App/README.md

 ## Key Features

-- **Submission & Viewership**: Users can submit information about charities or social services.
+- **Submission & Viewership**: Users can submit information about a business.
 These entries can be viewed on a separate page.
-- **Data Entry Attributes**: Users can input various attributes about a charity such as:
+- **Data Entry Attributes**: Users can input various attributes about a business such as:
   - Name
   - Description
   - Street Address